TheArtificial/theartificial.nl/source/blog/2017/07-27-dating-apps.html.md

 Services like **Grindr** and **Sudy** create meeting grounds for specific groups by virtue of the audiences they target: sexy, attractive, and interesting gay people and sugar daddies or babies respectively.
 There are apps for almost every niche imaginable – from religious groups to body shapes and people who love horses to those with gluten-free diets.

-Services that cater towards a less specific audience have other techniques for segmenting their users. **Appetence** asks users to pick keywords about the type of relationship they’re interested in, and then highlights those hashtags on each user’s profile. **OKCupid** goes beyond simple keywords and asks about gender, age, and desired duration of the relationship.
+Services that cater towards a less specific audience have other techniques for segmenting their users. **Appetence** asks users pick keywords about the type of relationship they’re interested in and then highlights those hashtags on each user’s profile. **OKCupid** goes beyond simple keywords and asks about gender, age, and desired duration of the relationship.

 **Tinder**, **Happn**, and **Bumble** provide the user with a way to filter down based on traits like age and gender and distance. **Inner Circle** only allows the user to filter based on age range… making it an app for straight folks only.